-Personnel: Lt/Commander (Galveston County Sheriff's Office); Commander supervises daily operations of the Task Force including strategy development and case assignment/review.
+Personnel: Lt/Commander (Galveston County Sheriff's Office): Commander supervises daily operations of the Task Force including strategy development and case assignment/review.
 Maintains communication with the Project Director, investigators, and office personnel.
 The Unit Commander stays in contact with the County Auditor and Purchasing Agent to ensure compliance with the appropriate state and county regulations.
 Commander provides both tactical and strategic analytical support to all local, county, state, and federal agencies.
-Commander coordinates with the Analyst concerning appointments, travel, training, and monitoring grant and financial records, Attends and conducts peace officer training and public awareness programs as needed.
+Commander coordinates with the Analyst concerning appointments, travel, training, and monitoring grant and financial records.
+Attends and conducts peace officer training and public awareness programs as needed.
 100% assigned to Auto Crimes Task Force.
 Investigators (Galveston County Sheriff's Office): Conduct investigations, both pro-active (self-initiated) and reactive; operates both overtly and covertly as deemed necessary by the Commander.
 Attends and conducts peace officer training.
 Conducts public awareness programs as directed.
 Serve as liaison to assigned districts sharing and gathering information related to motor vehicle crimes.
 Assist all local, county, state, and federal agencies when requested related to Auto Crimes Task Force stated mission assignments.
-100% assigned to Auto Crimes Task Force, Analyst (Galveston County Sheriff's Office): Performs intelligence analysis including research, crime mapping, link analysis, VIN decoding, secondary identification methods, and any other vehicle-related requests for local, state, and federal investigators.
-80% assigned to Auto Crimes Task Force.
+100% assigned to Auto Crimes Task Force.
+Analyst (Galveston County Sheriff's Office): Performs intelligence analysis including research, crime mapping, link analysis, VIN decoding, secondary identification methods, and any other vehicle related requests for local, state, and federal investigators.
+100% assigned to Auto Crimes Task Force.
 Personnel not listed in funding tables includes 1 part time reserve deputy assigned to the Auto Crimes Task Force.
 Their duties may include: conducting investigations, both pro-active (self-initiated) and reactive; operating both overtly and covertly as deemed necessary by the Commander, Attends and conducts peace officer training.
 Conducts public awareness programs as directed.
 Serve as liaison to assigned districts sharing and gathering information related to motor vehicle crimes.
 No grant funds requested for salaries; nor matches used in grant application; however, some costs may be incurred to provide training or equipment necessary to conduct ACTF business.
-Note: Salaries listed are based on current amounts (with respect to percentage of time spent on Auto Crimes Task Force grant activities) with a 5% buffer included to account for any potential COLAs or increases for the coming fiscal year.
-Cash match amounts reflected include Law Enforcement Career Path Program costs (for sworn personnel) as follows: Certification Pay (based on level of certification as follows: \$75 per month for intermediate certification; \$100 per month for advanced certification; and \$150 per month for master certification); and Longevity Pay: \$10.00 per each year of time in service per month.
-Also included is a one-time bonus of \$2,000 per employee typically given to County employees in the second pay period in November if approved for FY2024.
+Note: Salaries listed are based on current amounts with a 3% buffer included to account for any potential COLAs or increases for the coming fiscal year.
+Salary Cash Matches include Law Enforcement Career Path Program costs (for sworn personnel) as follows: Certification Pay (based on level of certification as follows: \$75 per month for intermediate certification; \$100 per month for advanced certification; and \$150 per month for master certification); and Longevity Pay: \$10.00 per each year of time in service per month.
+Also included is a one-time bonus of \$2,000 per employee typically given to County employees in the second pay period in November if approved for FY2025.